hyperspy/hyperspy/doc/user_guide/io.rst

 Most bcf import functionality is implemented.
 Both high-resolution 16-bit SEM images and hyperspectral EDX data can be retrieved simultaneously.

+BCF can look as all inclusive format, however it does not save some key EDX parameters: any of dead/live/real times, FWHM at Mn_Ka line.

 Note that Bruker Esprit uses a similar format for EBSD data, but it is not currently supported by HyperSpy.